 A combination of adequate dietary calcium, vitamin D levels and exercise may help to reduce bone thinning.

 Dairy products such as cheese, milk and yoghurt provide a good source of calcium.
 Green leafy vegetables, nuts, beans and pulses also provide calcium.
 Sometimes calcium is added to plant products, such as soy drinks, but check the label to see if has had extra calcium added.
-A dietician can advise you on how to get enough calcium in your diet.
+A dietitian can advise you on how to get enough calcium in your diet.

 It’s recommended that adults aged 19-64 years need 700 mg of calcium daily.
 If you are taking osteoporosis medication this increases to 1000mg/day with at least 10 micrograms of vitamin D a day.

 If you do not get enough calcium from food, you could take a calcium supplement.
 This is often combined with a vitamin D supplement.
 Always talk to your doctor or a dietitian before taking any supplements.